- Equality & Diversity

 Muslim men and women are required to offer five daily prayers as follows: morning; early afternoon; late afternoon; evening and night prayers.
 Some Christians may wish to pray at the start of special festivals; feast days or holy days of obligation.
 People who practice the Jewish faith may wish to pray up to three times a day.

-The College has active LGBT student groups which support individuals and provide an opportunity for LGBT learners to socialise and develop.
+The College has active LGBTA student groups which support individuals and provide an opportunity for LGBTA learners to socialise and develop.
 The groups are proactive and promote LGB&T rights within the College and have the opportunity of representing the College at external events including a prominent Havering College presence at Pride in London.